Rafaelse6/bds05/README.md

 > Status: completed ✔️

-### This project was build in order to practice TDD, SQL and security in Java with Spring Boot.
+### This project was build in order to practice TDD and security in Java with Spring Boot.
 ## Technologies used:

 <table>